charlescoudrais/bugstome/README.md

 Zend Framework 1 based Project Manager (bug tracking, tasks manager...).
 It will be an open source... when done!

-At this time, it work better on webkit...
+At this time, it works better on webkit...